burcutepekule/gutmicrobiota/README.md

 To plot the predictor importance analysis results, open MATLAB and run ``PLOT_PREDICTOR_IMP.m``.

+_Note : This whole repository is modified to run locally and serially.
+Unfortunately, this causes simulations and predictor importance analysis to take considerable amount of computational time.
+Many parts of this pipeline can be parallelized if the user has access to a cluster (you can contact me for more details on parallelizing the code, easiest way to start with is to run the simulations in parallel for different values of N).
+In case the user has to run everything locally but has a time constraint, we provided the results used in the manuscript in the_ ``./gutmicrobiota/R/`` _folder of the repository.
+You can delete this folder if you wish to produce your own results._

 **Please feel free to contact me in case of any questions by sending an email to burcu.tepekule@env.ethz.ch**

 ## SUMMARY